thomasteplick/fordfulkersonmaxflow/README.md

 The user connects to the Ford-Fulkerson MaxFlow server in a web browser at http://127.0.0.1:8080/fordfulkersongraphoptions.
 The user enters the number of rows and columns in the st-flow network.
 Two to ten rows or columns can be constructed in addition to the source and sink vertices.
-An n by m graph has n rows consisting of m vertices in each row for a total of n x m vertices.
+An n by m graph has n rows consisting of m vertices in each row for a total of n * m vertices.
 The network topology has edges connecting the row vertices to each other as well as the diagonally opposite vertices.
 The capacity of each edge is entered by the user as integers.
 The source vertex is the origin of the flow, which supplies the n x m network, which terminates at the sink vertex.
 Clicking on the submit button will send the capacity selections to the server, which then calculates the maximum flow with the shortest-augmenting path.
 A breadth-first search